 - 1. Edit button if a file can be edited, you'll see an Edit button in the preview. - Download Companion if you haven't already installed Companion, you can download it from this flag.
 The flag always appears, but you only need to download Companion once. - 3.
-Launch Companion- your browser will ask for your permission to open Companion.
+Launch Companion your browser will ask for your permission to open Companion.
 The prompt is different in each browser, and will appear each time you edit a file. - 4.
-Upload or discard file -once you have saved the changes to your file, click the Upload button toupload your edited file back to Confluence, or click the x icon to discard the changes, and remove the file information from the list. - There is a known issue with editing attached files in some browsers in Confluence 6.11 to 7.2.SeeCa nt edit files in Confluence Server using Atlassian Companion app in Internet Explorer, Edge, Firefox, or Safari for more information and some workarounds.
+Upload or discard file once you have saved the changes to your file, click the Upload button to upload your edited file back to Confluence, or click the x icon to discard the changes, and remove the file information from the list.